Updated March 2026 · Verified against Pillar Nonprofit Network (VERGE Capital) guidelines

 Insider Tip

 VERGE Capital is relationship-driven — engaging with Pillar's broader ecosystem (attending Libro Social Enterprise Workshops, Social Enterprise Incubator, Socialpreneur Chats) before applying signals genuine community commitment and creates informal pre-application credibility.
-Contact [email protected] before submitting — VERGE staff actively help applicants build their loan proposals.
+Contact the Pillar Nonprofit team before submitting — VERGE staff actively help applicants build their loan proposals.
 Also consider whether you qualify for Pillar's Investment Readiness Program (IRP) non-repayable grant ($10K–$100K) first — it is designed to prepare social enterprises for exactly this type of loan.
 Geographic restriction is firm: London/Southwestern Ontario only; GTA, Ottawa, and Northern Ontario are ineligible.

-See what trips up most applicants for this program — and how to avoid it.
-Unlock with Premium →
+Premium See what trips up most applicants for this program — and how to avoid it.

 Rejection Pitfalls 6